Veterinary Nurse Intern Program

 - Shelter Medicine (Mobile Spay and Neuter Surgery Unit)

 - Elective options during the internship year including Equine Medicine, Equine Surgery and Livestock Services

 Completion of specific objectives relative to each rotation is required.
 Objectives are designed to offer a complete and well-rounded experience, including mastery of select advanced skills.
 Interns will also attend monthly house officer seminars.
 Additional requirements include giving two presentations to the VHC faculty and nurse staff during the internship year.

-Interns will participate in the on-call surgery rotation, which includes small and large animal emergency surgery in the evenings, nights, weekends, and holidays.
+Interns will participate on the on-call surgery team, which includes small and large animal emergency surgery in the evenings, nights, weekends, and holidays.
 There will be other large animal experiences when on the anesthesia, ophthalmology and radiology rotations, as these services cover both small and large animal procedures.
-Experiences outside the hospital will include the opportunity to travel to area zoos and the Milford Nature Center with the Exotic, Zoo, and Wildlife Animal Medicine service, and to area shelters with the Shelter Medicine service.
+Experiences outside the hospital will include the opportunity to travel to area zoos and the Milford Nature Center with the Exotic Pet Wildlife and Zoological Service, Zoo, and to area shelters with the Shelter Medicine service.

 - State-of-the-art equipment